multimediaFor/ViLocal/README.md

 ## Video Inpainting Localization with Contrastive Learning
 An official implementation code for paper "Video Inpainting Localization with Contrastive Learning".
-This repo provide codes and trained weights.
+This repo provides code and trained weights.

 ## Framework
 <p align='center'>